 This exhibition showcases the rich textile tradition and heritage of Mexico with a collection of 18 superb embroideries accompanied by fascinating narratives gathered from artisans across the vast and beautiful country of Mexico.

-Rebecca Devaney spent the summer of 2015 researching the cultural significance, craft and aesthetic of embroidered textiles and met with indigenous craftspeople, artists, anthropologists, and museum curators.
-She was told of how the traditions and techniques are passed down through generations of women to daughters as young as 5 or 6 and the income it generates often affords them financial independence and autonomy.
+Rebecca Devaney spent the summer of 2015 researching the cultural significance, craft techniques and aesthetic styles of embroidered textiles in Mexico.
+She met with indigenous craftspeople, artists, anthropologists, and museum curators.
+They described how the traditions and techniques are passed down through generations of women to daughters as young as 5 or 6 and how the income it generates often affords them financial independence and autonomy.

 Paris Sorbonne University Abu Dhabi

 The College of Fine Arts and Design, University of Sharjah, UAE

 Here are some links to articles, reviews and interviews ....